Barron Industries extends reach in Europe

 Barron Industries is a unique full-service manufacturer of both ferrous and non-ferrous machined investment castings for aerospace, defense, oil and gas, automotive and other commercial industries.
 AS9100D Certified and NADCAP accredited for non-destructive testing, Barron produces critical aluminum precision components used in aircraft and defense technologies in both domestic and foreign markets including: the forward canard section for a 2,000 pound jet launched ordinance; fuel and HVAC systems on the Boeing 767 and Apache helicopter; and the GE9X high-bypass turbofan aircraft engine being developed by GE Aviation for the Boeing 777X.

 “Our NADCAP Certified Non-Destructive Testing lab allows us to perform all testing, inspection, and certification in-house resulting in significantly reduced costs and lead times,” said Barron.
-“We also offer in-house CNC machining, assembly, and rapid prototyping, allowing us to deliver a high-quality precision investment casting in as little as 10 days.”
+“We also offer in-house CNC machining, assembly, and rapid prototyping, allowing us to deliver a high-quality precision investment casting.”

 Recently, Barron Industries won an Investment Casting Institute award for an aerospace component the company converted from a fabrication made of five separate machined parts that were bolted and welded together.
 “We converted it into a one-piece investment casting which reduced cost by more than 30 percent, and cut manufacturing lead times in half,” said Barron .